Benefits of carpet cleaning

 1. Steam cleaning

 Also known as hot water extraction, steam cleaning is a common method of cleaning carpets.
 In this method, hot water is heated to boiling and injected into the carpet under pressure.
 The hot water effectively loosens the dirt, and the carpet-cleaning machine immediately draws moisture and dirt away.
 Heavily soiled carpet often requires the use of detergent.
-Steam cleaning is effective in removing odors and killing bacteria and dust mites.
+Using a steam cleaner or carpet extractor is effective in removing odors and killing bacteria and dust mites.
 There are few drawbacks to this method, other than drying time.

 2. Carpet shampooing